The people of Rutba, Iraq are famous for their hospitality. But can kindness survive three generations of war?

 Long before your aid arrives, our partners work with leaders in each community—each delivery neighborhood, even—to make preparations.
 Through a consensus of community leaders, locations are chosen, volunteers are recruited to help on the day of distribution, and security is put into place.

-In remote towns like Rutbah, still surrounded by ISIS fighters, arranging security is critical for the safety of those who come to receive food.
-Rutbah is still considered a militarized zone, so a delivery like this requires permissions from multiple layers of government.
+In remote towns like Rutba, still surrounded by ISIS fighters, arranging security is critical for the safety of those who come to receive food.
+Rutba is still considered a militarized zone, so a delivery like this requires permissions from multiple layers of government.
 It is a long process which requires patience.

 Finally, there is the most difficult decisions to make: who will receive food?